“Life’s but a walking shadow, a poor player

 While a largely unchanged parliament will resume sitting on October 18th and continue to plod through the nation’s business, federal politics in our riding will look very different.
 We will have a new member of parliament sitting with the opposition instead of a seasoned cabinet minister representing us.
 How will this change influence federal decisions that affect our riding?
 How will this change affect the issues of housing, poverty, economic development and infrastructure development or the meta-issues of reconciliation and climate change?
 This panel discussion was recorded online on September 23rd.

 Pints & Politics is:

 - A discussion-based radio program all about politics from Peterborough, Canada, about 130 kms. northeast of Toronto.

-- An archive of Peterborough-focused podcasts.
-Our current podcast is at the top of this page.
+- An archive of Peterborough-focused podcast episodes.
+Our current episode is at the top of this page.

-On the radio show and in these podcasts, we explore political culture, ideas, trends, issues, electoral politics (municipal, provincial and federal), and the practice of politics in traditional and social media, all from a Canadian perspective.
+In these podcasts, we explore political culture, ideas, trends, issues, electoral politics, and the practice of politics in traditional and social media, all from a Canadian perspective.
 While our programs are Peterborough-focused, we also tackle provincial, national and international issues.
-We discuss articles, news stories, media comments and the latest buzz.
+We discuss articles, news stories, media comments, and the latest buzz.
 We talk with guests from a wide range of backgrounds and affiliations.